Calterat/express-note-taker/criteria/criteria.md

 ### Techinical Acceptance Criteria: 40%

-* Satifies all of the preciding acceptance criteria plus the following:
+* Satifies all of the preceeding acceptance criteria plus the following:
   * Application front end must connect to an Express.js back end.
   * Application back end must store notes with unique IDs in a JSON file.
   * Application must be deployed to Heroku

 ### Deployment: 36%

-* Apllication deployed at live URL.
+* Application deployed at live URL.
 * Application loads with no errors.
 * Application GitHub URL submitted.
 * GitHub repository contains application code.